DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ![Cluster diagram](/images/cluster-diagram.png)

 We tested the application in two types of clusters: locally-run [K3s](https://k3s.io/) and [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).
-The maximum pod replica number (20) allowed 300 concurrent users.
+The maximum pod replica number (20) allowed around 300 concurrent users.
 An AKS cluster needs two nodes (B4ms machines: 4 Cores, 16 GB RAM) to operate with such a number of pod replicas and the same load.

 ## Get Started